Displayr/rhtmlBuildUtils/docs/internal_web_server.md

 ![data-file-reference][file-reference]

+If you wish to see all state updates echoed to console.log, add ?echoState=true to the URL, for example `http://localhost:9000/content/examples/minimal_example.html?echoState=true`

 By default the config is hidden, but if the `data-show-config` attribute is used, then the config will be displayed above the widget.